 Boulder loves bikes and boasts a great selection of local bike specialty shops.
 Full Cycle is one of the locals’ favorites.
 Full Cycle, which actually has two locations in Boulder, has been a staple in town since the early ‘80s.
 It claims to be Boulder’s oldest and most “inclusive” bike shop.
 It sells every kind of bike from road to mountain, to electric and racing.
 You can repair and rent bikes here and enroll in classes and group rides, too.

 Full Cycle is a relaxed, friendly shop (complete with shop dogs).
-The Pearl Street Location is installing a bar, an invitation to come in, have a beer, coffee and snacks and chat with the staff and other bike-lovers.
+The Pearl Street Location even has a bar, The Tune Up at Full Cycle, where you can have a beer, coffee and snacks and chat with the staff and other bike-lovers.
 New for 2019: Strade Bianche Cafe´, an Italian-inspired cycling cafe next door to the Tune Up location

 Local tip: Full Cycle posts all of its deals and discounts on Facebook, on its website and in its newsletter.

 Sports Garage Cycling, 2705 Spruce St.

 Sports Garage claims to be Boulder’s only “full-service, high-end bike retailer dedicated to alternative surface cycling.”
-That’s dirt roads, gravel and “bikepacking.”
-Get off the common road and take cycling to a new level.
-Sports Garage attracts serious bike nerds, mechanics and people who get excited about gear.
+That’s single track mountain biking, backcountry adventure, gravel roads and dirt paths.
+With an unrivaled fleet of over fifty demo bikes, Sports Garage attracts bike enthusiasts, serious mechanics, and riders craving a “dirt” education .
 As Sports Garage puts it, where the pavement ends is where the shop’s passion begins.
-Sports Garage has been around for more than 25 years.
+Sports Garage was founded 25 years ago.

 Boulder Cycle Sport, 4580 Broadway, Unit B